 Diagnosing the problem

-For certain scenarios when using an environment that utilizes the Virtual MAC Address takeover implementation of Standby Control and the ACTIVE appliance has a warm restart, the user may observe that more than one appliance may display the Virtual MAC Address.
+For certain scenarios when using an environment that utilizes the Virtual MAC Address takeover implementation of Standby Control and the ACTIVE appliance has a warm restart, the user might observe that more than one appliance might display the Virtual MAC Address.